25mordad/infinity/README.md

 ## Setup:

-- run `npm i && npm start` for both backend and fronend side to start the app
+- run `npm i && npm start` for both backend and fronend to start the app.
 - make a copy from .env.copy (both backend and frontend) and name it .env and setup with a right variables.

 ## Dependencies: